evennia/evennia/docs/source/Setup/Setup-Quickstart.md

     evennia start

-Fill in your user-name and password.
+Set your user-name and password when prompted.
 This will be the "god user" or "superuser" in-game.
 The email is optional.

 If all went well, the server is now up and running.
 Point a legacy MUD/telnet client to `localhost:4000` or a web browser at [http://localhost:4001](http://localhost:4001) to play your new (if empty) game!